iOSDevT/TweakDev/text/3-new-tweak-sliderchanger.md

 [MyRepoSpace](https://www.myrepospace.com/) if you want a private repo where you can manage everything by yourself, good for beta testing.
 [BigBoss](http://www.thebigboss.org) is a default repo.
 [ModMyi](http://www.modmyi.com) is also a default repo, although I don't have much experience with hosting here it seems as good as BigBoss.

+Each website will have details on how to submit to it.
+If you ae unsure about something you will always be able to email the owners.

 #### The identifiers